-I have been working with a wide range of clients from a variety of backgrounds for over eight years.
+I have been working with a wide range of clients from a variety of backgrounds for over nine years.
 I worked for three years with a focus on eating disorders and body image issues, often co-existing with anxiety, depression, relationship challenges, or childhood trauma.
 I am experienced in supporting clients through transitional periods in their lives.

 In my professional life before training to be a psychotherapist and continuing now I'm qualified, I have led national leadership programmes in education and mental health, supporting individuals to become effective and successful leaders.